ket-q/qiskit_windows_installer_pub/README.md

 ---

-### 🚶 Step by step guide ():
+### 🚶 Step-by-step guide through the installation process:

-#### Step 1️⃣: Accept the licences when the window opens
+#### Step 1️⃣: Accept the license agreements in the pop-up window

 ![GIF aceppting licenses](https://github.com/ket-q/qiskit_windows_installer_pub/blob/main/ressources/assets/accepting.gif)

-#### Step 2️⃣: Wait for the downloading of the packages and the opening of Visual Studio Code
+#### Step 2️⃣: Wait for the downloading of the packages and the opening of VS Code

-Visual studio code will automaticaly open with a jupyter notebook to setup your qiskit account
+Visual studio code will automaticaly open with a Jupyter notebook to setup your Qiskit account

-#### Step 3️⃣: Follow the instructions of the notebook
+#### Step 3️⃣: Step 3: Follow the step-by-step guide to run Jupyter notebooks and get you started on the IBM Quantum Platform.

+This setup notebok includes:
+- Selecting a Python interpreter for your Jupyter notebook
+- Adding your IBM Quantum API token to your Qiskit installation

-You can also download the setup [notebook](https://raw.githubusercontent.com/ket-q/qiskit_windows_installer_pub/refs/heads/main/notebooks/IBM_account_setup.ipynb) manually.
+*You can also download the [notebook](https://raw.githubusercontent.com/ket-q/qiskit_windows_installer_pub/refs/heads/main/notebooks/IBM_account_setup.ipynb) setup manually.*

-#### Step 4️⃣ (Optional): We recommended to save this setup notebook in your quantum working folder
+#### Step 4️⃣ (Optional): We recommended to save this setup notebook in a folder where you keep your quantum computing projects

 <br />